mitmedialab/rr_audio_entrainer/README.md

 ### Praat

 To morph audio using Praat, you must have [Praat](www.praat.org) installed.
+The version you can install from ports on linux is old and the Praat script may not run correctly, so I recommend installing the binary from the website.
 Then, add the path to the Praat executable to your `PATH`.
 For example, if you've put Praat in the directory `/home/myusername/bin`, you would run:

 `export PATH=/home/myusername/bin:$PATH`